 It is not only young girls that benefit from sports.
 In the 1989 Chrysler-Fund Amateur Athletic Union 10-year Study on boys and girls aged 10-17, almost 60% of teachers involved in the study claimed that students improved their self esteem as a result of the sport activity and that this was the biggest benefit they witnessed.
-Other studies that agree that sport can help to increase self esteem include Haugen et al. (2011) who study adolescents, and this study on adults.
+Another study that agrees that sport can help increase self esteem include Haugen et al. (2011) who studies adolescents.

 Therefore, one of the best self esteem activities would involve some form of sports participation.

 Self Esteem Activity 2